 The Honors Congress has an excellent track record with winning national fellowships, particularly the Fulbright program for recent college graduates.
 In the past seven years, North Park honors students have been awarded 14 prestigious Fulbright grants to spend their first year after college living and working in other countries, sharing who they are as Americans with students, colleagues, and communities.
 The professors involved in the Honors Congress will work with you as you prepare an impressive portfolio that will help you be competitive for academic and professional opportunities after college.
 Your professors will serve as advisors, providing advice and feedback as you apply for these exciting post-college options.

-Dr. Karl Clifton-Soderstrom, associate professor of philosophy, is one of the key professors and advisors for Honors Congress students.
+Dr. Karl Clifton-Soderstrom, professor of philosophy, is the director of the Honors Congress and a key advisor for Honors Congress students.
 He holds graduate degrees in philosophy and theology, and helps students ask big questions about life, faith, and vocation.
 Learn more about Dr. Clifton-Soderstrom.